Dundraw

-Dundraw is a hamlet and a civil parish near Abbeytown, in the Allerdale borough of Cumbria, United Kingdom.
-It is in the North West of England and Cumbria County Council, based in Carlisle, is the local county council.
+Dundraw is a hamlet and a civil parish near Abbeytown, in the Cumberland district of Cumbria, England.
 The hamlet is approximately three-and-a-half miles east of Abbeytown, nine-and-a-quarter miles south-east of Silloth-on-Solway, three-and-a-quarter miles north-west of Wigton, and fourteen miles south-west of Carlisle.

-Etymology
+Toponymy

 The first part of the name is Brittonic drum-, which in etymological terms means "a ridge" (Welsh drum).
 The second element is *draɣïn, meaning "thorns" (Welsh draen).
 Alternatively, the name may be derived from Gaelic equivalents of the aforementioned words.
 The loss of the final syllable is attributed to Old Norse speakers substituting the first element, which Middle English speakers 'translated' as dræġ, meaning "a drag, a steep slope", omitting *–ïn as this was taken to be the Scandinavian suffixed definite article.

 The hamlet

 Dundraw is a hamlet north of the B5302, which is its nearest main road.
 The River Waver runs to the east of the hamlet.
 Dundraw is small, consisting of 59 households according to the 2001 Census.
 The nearest railway station to Dundraw is Wigton Station, which is about 2 miles away.

 Despite Dundraw's relative isolation, house prices follow a similar trend to that of the rest of the UK.
 In 2012, Dundraw properties sold on average at £60,000 less than the average UK property.